Ugljevik: History

 At least ten archaeological locations have been found in the area.
 These include five locations with groupings of medieval stone sarcophagi, called stećci, and three dating from the Roman period.
 Though research into the Neolithic sites in the municipality is lacking, nearby areas have Neolithic archaeological sites, allowing postulation that there might have been ancient sites present.
 The village of Tutnjevac contains the remains of a Roman villa.

 The first population census of the region showed five settlements with a total of 55 houses, which date from prior to arrival of the Ottoman Turks in the 15th century.
 During troubled times the population would leave these parts with most of the succeeding population—the forebears of the present Majevicans—coming from Eastern and ‘Old’ Herzegovina in the 19th century.

 During the past hundred years, the pace and extent of development of the Ugljevik region has been determined by coal production.
 With the increased need for coal, coal exploitation began in 1899, and a narrow gauge railway was built from Rača, on the Sava river, to the Ugljevik coal mine via Bijeljina in 1919.
 Subsequently, this railway was upgraded to a normal narrow gauge, and later was connected to one of Ugljevik’s communities, Mezgraja, in 1938.
 This was the last narrow gauge railway in Europe before it was closed on May 26, 1979.

 The coal from Bogutovo Selo surface mine has a calorific value of 2,550 kcal/kg (10.68 MJ/kg), and it is estimated that the reserves are sufficient to satisfy the needs of four 300 megawatt coal-fired power plants.

-It is thanks to these coal giants that almost all of Ugljevik’s corporations have developed.
+These coal companies have driven the development of nearly all corporations in Ugljevik.

 After the Bosnian War Ugljevik became a significant peacekeeping force post.
 For the first time after the World War II, the Russian Army and Western Allies worked together in a military mission, as the Implementation Force (IFOR) and later the Stabilization Forces (SFOR).
 Headquarters of the Russian Peacekeeping Mission in Bosnia was in Ugljevik.
 Americans had a small base in Ugljevik, across the Janja river from the Russians.
 In relation to this, the IFOR info magazine “Talon” wrote in one of its articles “Cold War melted on the Balkan sun”.